Day of the Badman

 Day of the Badman is a 1958 American Western film directed by Harry Keller and starring Fred MacMurray, Joan Weldon and John Ericson.

 Plot

 Judge Jim Scott (Fred MacMurray) wants to sentence a killer to die, but the outlaw's family members intend otherwise.
 All-powerful patriarch Charlie Hayes (Robert Middleton) and his intimidating kinfolk are confident they can use violence to get their doomed relative's sentence commuted into something less severe.
-Although Sheriff Barney Wiley (John Ericson) wilts under the family's strong-arm tactics, Scott remains determined to see justice done at the end of a rope.
+Although Sheriff Barney Wiley (John Ericson) and most of the townsfolk wilt under the Hayes family's strong-arm tactics, Scott remains determined to see justice done at the end of a rope.
+Scott's life becomes even more complicated when he learns that his fiancée, Myra (Joan Weldon), has fallen in love with Wiley.